booktrawler/tom-rhodes-blog/src/posts/blog/stories/2024/May/the-power-of-community-depict-how-a-christian-community-supports-one-another-through-challenges/2024-05-17-the-power-of-community-depict-how-a-christian-community-supports-one-another-through-challenges-16.md

 ---
 title: "The Strength in Surrender - Tom's Stories 16"
-date: 2024-05-17
+date: "2024-05-17"
 permalink: "stories/2024/May/the-power-of-community-depict-how-a-christian-community-supports-one-another-through-challenges/"
-description: The story of the Rhodes family explores the transformative power of faith, community, and surrender as they navigate various challenges, including their children's struggles and the stress in their marriage.
-Turning to her church community, Sarah finds the strength and support to overcome her overwhelming anxiety and see her family through their difficulties.
+description: "The story of the Rhodes family explores the transformative power of faith, community, and surrender as they navigate various challenges, including their children's struggles and the stress in their marriage.
+Turning to her church community, Sarah finds the strength and support to overcome her overwhelming anxiety and see her family through their difficulties."
-theme: Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance
+theme: "[Family Dynamics, Parenting Challenges, Grief and Loss, Spiritual Growth, Pastoral Guidance]"
 tags: "Tom's Stories"
 ---
 #The Strength in Surrender